 Delivering greater flexibility

-Within the pilot, trainees will be permitted to apply to train at 50%, 60% or 80% of a full time rota for 12 months, without having to meet the criteria set out in the Gold Guide.
+In 2017, we ran a pilot allowing higher specialty trainees in emergency medicine the ability to train at 50%, 60% or 80% of a full time rota for 12 months, without having to meet the criteria set out in the Gold Guide.

-The pilot has been developed in partnership with the Royal College of Emergency Medicine (RCEM) and the British Medical Association Junior Doctors Committee (BMA JDC), in response to concerns raised by junior doctors regarding inflexibility in their work patterns.
+These pilots have been developed in partnership with the Royal College of Emergency Medicine (RCEM) and the British Medical Association Junior Doctors Committee (BMA JDC), in response to concerns raised by junior doctors regarding inflexibility in their work patterns.
 It is hoped that this approach could reduce ‘burn out’ and attrition; boost morale; and aid recruitment in a high-intensity specialty.